esener303/autospinstaller-for-sharepoint-foundation-2013-or-sp1/README.md

-# Autospinstaller for sharepoint foundation 2013 or sp1 version
+# Autospinstaller for SharePoint Foundation 2013 or SP1 Version

 # Guide
 AutoSPInstaller is a PowerShell based tool which automates the deployment of SharePoint Foundation 2013.
 It has the ability to granularly configure most aspects of the farm and includes some interesting features such as: centralized farm deployment, granular database naming, XML configuration and more.